avo-hq/docs.avohq.io/docs/common/technical-support.md

 # Technical support

+This guide is split into to sections.

+1. Free support
+2. Paid support

+## • Free support

 Avo is designed to be a self-serve product with [comprehensive documentation](https://docs.avohq.io) and [demo apps](#demo-apps) as references.

 But, even the best of us get stuck at some point and you might need a nudge in the right direction.
 There are a few places where you can get help.